 Chillers - Text by John B Chillers are a family of technologies used to reduce ship temperature (and, hence, IR radiation) to the background level.

-Civilization Ship - Text by M. Alan Kazlev A massive ship holding vast amounts of data; originally designed as a protection against the collapse of civilisation.
+CPNC Civilization Ships, The - Text by M. Alan Kazlev A massive ship holding vast amounts of data; originally designed as a protection against the collapse of civilisation.

-Cycler - Text by M. Alan Kazlev A ship or habitat that travels along an orbit or route in such a way that it rendezvous with other stations, orbitals, planets, or stars along the way.
-Cyclers may be small or large, sparse or luxurious, slow or fast, interplanetary (also called an Aldrin Cycler) or interstellar (also called a Schroeder Cycler), completely passive (simple ballistic orbit) or with course correction drive units.
-Depending on the route and speed, a single cycle may take anywhere from a few months to many millennia.
+Cycler - Text by M. Alan Kazlev A cycler is a ship or mobile habitat that travels continuously along an orbit or interstellar route in such a way that it makes a regular series of rendezvous with other stations, orbitals, planets, or stars along the way.
+Cyclers may be small or large, sparse or luxurious, slow or fast.
+They may be interplanetary (also called an Aldrin Cycler) or interstellar (also called a Schroeder Cycler), and may be completely passive (simple ballistic orbit) or may have course-correction drive units.

 Grapeships - Text by Anders Sandberg Grapeships are the most common wormhole nexus passenger and cargo liners in the Inner Sphere and along the main wormhole routes.
 The ship consists of a "stem" onto which bulbous shuttles are attached (giving them their name due to their similarity to grape bunches).